liviachang/DiscoverTED/README.md

 ## Evaluation
 Evaluation can be challenging for the recommendation system.
-One way to evaluate DiscoverTED is to ask:
+The below two questions may be helpful to evaluate DiscoverTED.

-1. Compared to the *random recommendations*, are recommended talks from DiscoverTED closer to users' favorite talks? **Yes!!**
+#### Compared to the *random recommendations*, are recommended talks from DiscoverTED closer to users' favorite talks? **<span style="color:red">Yes!!</span>**

 I measured Euclidean distance from each of the recommended talk to its closest favorite talk, based on numeric features of talks (i.e. scores for each topic and talk types).
 - The smaller the distance, the closer the recommended talk to the favorite talks
 - The average distance of the random recommender: 1.01
 - The average distance of DiscoverTED talk-talk recommender: 0.84
 - The average distance of DiscoverTED ensamble recommender: 0.89

 Both DiscoverTED talk-talk only recommender and DiscoverTED ensamble recommender have smaller distances than the random recommender.
 As expected, the distance of DiscoverTED ensamble recommender is slightly larger than the talk-talk recommender because the ensamble recommender include recommendations for the new and wider topics which may not be liked by users.

-2. Compared to the *"deeper" topics only*, do "wider" topics improve coverage in users' favorite talks? **Yes!!**
+#### Compared to the *"deeper" topics only*, do "wider" topics improve coverage in users' favorite talks? **<span style="color:red">Yes!!</span>**

 I measured Euclidean distance from each of the favorite talk to its recommended talk, based on numeric features of talks (i.e. scores for each topic and talk types).
 - The smaller the distance, the closer the favorite talk to its closest recommended talk
 - The average distance of DiscoverTED talk-talk only recommender: 1.17
 - The average distance of DiscoverTED ensamble recommender: 1.11

 DiscoverTED ensamble recommender has smaller distance than DiscoverTED talk-talk only recommender, implying adding "wider-topic" recommendations help capture users' favorite talks.

 ## Acknowledge